adafruit/Adafruit_IO_Arduino/README.md

 The Arduino Yun and its copy the Seeeduino Cloud is a combination of the 32u4 and the Atheros AR9331 with a version of OpenWrt Linux on it.
 The Bridge library connects the two parts using the on-board serial connection between the two ICs.
-The latest official firmware for the Arduino Yun (version 1.5.3) ships with the Bridge version 101, which lacks support for SSL.
-However the Bridge version 161 is available on GitHub, but has not been released yet.
-For the reasons above this version of the Adafruit IO library supports the insecure MQTT connection only for the Arduino Yun and Seeeduino Cloud.
-However the REST API used for feeds and dashboard manipulation uses SSL already (delegates the task to cURL).

 * Latest version of the [BridgeHttpClient](https://github.com/imrehorvath/BridgeHttpClient)
 * Latest version of the [Adafruit MQTT Library](https://github.com/adafruit/Adafruit_MQTT_Library)